How To Discipline Insubordination In An Employee

 Sometimes, insubordination can be unintentional, and the employee does not realize they are committing one unless it is too late or until a coworker or the superior points it out.

-In such rare situations, an inquiry into the insubordination incident may find that the act was indeed unintentional.
+In such situations, an inquiry may find that the act was indeed unintentional.
 The errant employee may not have read, or been told about, the organization’s exclusive policies on permissible behaviors and insubordinate behaviors.

 Final Words